planetsizecpu/bmenu/README.md

 any number of line pairs with:

-a first line with a option number plus a comma plus the option title a second line with a unix command line or the "menu" word followed with a menu file-name (.m extension not needed)
+A first line with a option number plus a comma plus the option title.
+A second line with a unix command line or the "menu" word followed with a menu file-name (.m extension not needed)

 No white lines are allowed or will fail.